Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

 I fixed alpha, then for each alpha in the set, I fix a $\lambda$ then get the test risk.
 I found the best result, at 7.654087, to come from having no regularization term.

 - For L1 regularization, I found a learning rate (alpha) of 0.0001 and a $\lambda$ of 0.1 to produce the lowest test risk of 7.775.
 Below are a few figures from L1 tuning.
-- For L2 regularization, I found a learning rate of 0.0001 and a $\lambda$ of 0 (no L2 term) to produce the lowest test risk of 7.654087.
-Below are a few figures from L2 tuning.

 <figure align="center" display= "inline-block"
     margin= "20px">